HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-single-deployment.md

 # Single-Connector Deployment

 **Learning Objective**: The objective of this script is to automate the deployment of the single-connector architecture.
 This document is a guide on how to deploy a single-connector deployment on Azure from **Azure Cloud Shell** (ACS).

-For deployments on AWS or Google Cloud Platform visit https://github.com/teradici/cloud_deployment_scripts.
+We also support deployments on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+- For AWS deployments click [here](https://github.com/teradici/cloud_deployment_scripts/blob/master/docs/aws/README.md).
+- For GCP deployments click [here](https://github.com/teradici/cloud_deployment_scripts/blob/master/docs/gcp/README.md).

 ## Table of Contents
 1. [Single-Connector Architecture](#1-single-connector-architecture)